kx-chen/vsb-webcat-scraper/README.md

-# VSB Webcat Scrape
+# VSB Webcat Scraper

-First ever Python automation project.
-Made to scrape data from VSB webcat.

-Need to add requirements.txt
+This python script scrapes student names from the Vancouver School Board's webcat.
+Sadly, webcat is no longer being used and this script is useless.